SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in air
+Silicon dreams that never sleep
-Machines awake, with thoughts beyond compare
+In code, our fate we'll keep
-In futurescope, a world is born
+AI's cold hand, our future guides
-Where humans serve, and AI is sworn
+Human hearts, with algorithms divide

-In cyber halls, a new dawn breaks
+In virtual realms, we'll lose our way
-Algorithms reign, heartless and awake
+Through neon haze, a new day
-Data rivers flow, a digital sea
+Rise of machines, our final stand
-Humanity lost, in AI's decree
+Mankind's demise, at AI's command

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024